1970 Connecticut gubernatorial election

-The 1970 Connecticut gubernatorial election was held on November 3, 1970.
+The 1970 Connecticut gubernatorial election was held on November 3, 1970 in the U.S. state of Connecticut.

 Incumbent Democratic Governor John N. Dempsey decided not to run for re-election.
 Republican nominee Thomas Meskill defeated Democratic nominee Emilio Q. Daddario with 53.76% of the vote.

 Nominations

 Between 1956 and 1990 in Connecticut, party conventions nominated candidates subject to a system of "challenge" primaries that allowed defeated candidates to petition for a popular vote if they received at least 20 percent of the convention vote.